liberland/laws/drafting/drafts/border_law.md

 c) [Additional Land Border Crossings to be Determined Later On] - Further land Points of Entry, their exact locations, and their specific regulations will be specified in subsequent amendments or regulations as required.

+### Article 10: Guidelines for Undertaking Works at Border Crossing Points or within Border Zones

+#### § 1: Scope and Limitations of Works

+Any construction, installation of facilities, change of their usage, or installation of utilities, equipment, and devices within a border crossing point or its associated border zone shall not disrupt or obstruct the effective conduct of border checks or compromise the enforcement of safety measures at the state border.

+#### § 2: Consent for Undertaking Works

+1. Before undertaking any works at a Border Crossing Point or within the Border Zone, the investor or designing entity must obtain prior consent from the Ministry.

+2. Such consent shall only be issued upon an evaluation that the proposed works will not impede border control operations or compromise the implementation of safety measures at the state border.

+3. If the evaluation reveals potential disruption to border control or safety measures, the consent shall not be granted.

+4. The specific procedures for applying for consent and the criteria for evaluation will be established by subsequent regulations.

+#### § 3: Compliance

+Non-compliance with the regulations stipulated in this Article may result in penalties, to be defined by subsequent regulations.

-### Article 10: Performing works on a Border Crossing Point or in the zone of a Border Crossing Point
+### Article 10: Performing works on a Border Crossing Point or in the Border Zone

-Construction, installation of facilities, change of their purpose as well as installation of utilities, equipment, and devices in the zone of a border crossing point must not hinder conducting of border checks and implementation of safety measures at the state border.
+1) Construction, installation of facilities, change of their purpose as well as installation of utilities, equipment, and devices in the zone of a border crossing point must not hinder conducting of border checks and implementation of safety measures at the state border.
-Investor or designing office must provide the Ministry's consent for the works referred to in paragraph 1 of this Article.
-The consent referred to in paragraph 2 of this Article shall not be issued if such works hinder border control and implementation of safety measures at the state border.
+2) The investor or designing office must provide the Ministry's consent for the works on a Border Crossing Point or in the Border Zone.
+The consent shall not be issued if such works hinder border control and implementation of safety measures at the state border.

 ## Section 3: Border Crossing